 - Baked potatoes contain 1.5 grams of fiber per 100g.
-A large baked potato provides up to 6 grams of fiber, or 21% DV.
+A large baked potato provides up to 6 grams of fiber or 21% DV.
 A cup of baked potatoes provides 7% DV.

 - Boiled, roasted, or stewed potatoes have a slightly lower fiber content than baked potatoes because they have more water.
 Boiled potatoes have approximately 1.4 grams of fiber per 100g.
-A cup of boiled potatoes provides 2.2 grams of fiber, or 8% DV.
+A cup of boiled potatoes provides 2.2 grams of fiber or 8% DV.

 - Ready-to-eat mashed potatoes are also good dietary sources of fiber.
 They contain between 1.3 and 1.9 grams of fiber per 100g.
-A cup provides 3.2 grams of fiber, or 11% DV.
+A cup provides 3.2 grams of fiber or 11% DV.

 Consuming potatoes in moderation is good for weight loss.
 Actually, potatoes are among the most filling foods, due to their high fiber content.
-Other carbohydrate-rich foods, such as pasta or rice, aren’t as filing as boiled potatoes.
+Other carbohydrate-rich foods, such as pasta or rice, aren’t as filling as boiled potatoes.

 Are French fries high in dietary fiber?

 Actually, French fries are particularly high in fiber.
-Frying increases the amount of resistant starch in potato.
-French fries are the main sources of fiber for many people.
+Frying increases the amount of resistant starch in potatoes.

 You can easily prepare crunchy, tasteful, healthy, low-calorie French fries at home using an air fryer.

-How much fiber in other potato-based foods?
+How much fiber is in other potato-based foods?